crb233/unarian/README.md

 # Functions can call themselves recursively.
 infinite_loop { infinite_loop solve_p_vs_np }

-# There are two primary builtin programs: '+' and '-'.
+# There are two primary builtin functions: '+' and '-'.
 # Applying '+' to input x returns x + 1
 # Applying '-' to input x returns x - 1 if x > 0 and fails if x = 0
 add_1 { + }